graphql-mocks/graphql-mocks/packages/docs/docs/paper/introducing-paper.md

 }
 ```

-This is a simplistic but realistic example of how data is stored.
+This is a simplistic, but realistic example, of how data is stored.
 Learn how to [query](/docs/paper/querying-data) and [mutate](/docs/paper/mutating-data) the store (see below for a quick example of both).
-Check out the [technical notes](/docs/paper/technical-notes) for the finer details.
+Check out the [technical notes](/docs/paper/technical-notes) for a closer look at how everything works.

 ## A Quick Example

-Here's a small glimpse at what is possible with GraphQL Mocks:
+Here's a small glimpse at what is possible with GraphQL Paper:

 <QuickExample />